+Additionally, investors can convert their IRA into gold by investing in gold ETFs or gold mutual funds, allowing them to take advantage of the tax benefits associated with an IRA while also converting their IRA into gold.
 An ETF might be more suitable for you.
 The differences between ETFs and mutual funds can have important implications for investors.
 View in Infogram ETFs usually track a market index or a commodity.
 Those that track an index are called index funds.

 However, there are a growing number of actively managed ETFs.
 An active fund manager tries to beat a benchmark index by being more selective with their stock selections.
 Mutual funds are more often actively managed compared to ETFs, but you can also buy mutual funds that track a market index.
 Once again, index funds tend to have lower spending ratios than actively managed mutual funds, and the expense ratios are often identical to those of their ETF counterparts.

 A big difference to consider is the share price of the funds.
 Since ETFs are bought and sold on a stock exchange, market forces dictate the value of the fund itself.
 If there is significant demand for the fund, it may have a price higher than its net net asset value, which is the underlying value of the securities held by the fund.
 If there is a sudden rush to sell shares in that specific fund, it could be priced lower than the net asset value.